fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

         this.FirstName = existingCustomer.FirstName;
         this.LastName = existingCustomer.LastName;
-        //this.customerId = existingCustomer.customerId;
+        //this.CustomerId = existingCustomer.CustomerId;
-        this.customerId = (nextCustomerId++).ToString("D10");
+        this.CustomerId = (nextCustomerId++).ToString("D10");

     }

     ```

-    Notice that the `customerId` field from the existing customer isn't used.
-Instead, a new `customerId` is generated for the new customer.
+    Notice that the `CustomerId` field from the existing customer isn't used.
+Instead, a new `CustomerId` is generated for the new customer.
 This supports the logic already implemented by the BankCustomer class.

 1. Open the BankAccount.cs file.